 RCPI measurement has been clarified to take place over preamble and not the data portion.
 See the RCPI definition (21.3.10).

 Recommended change:

-Is a measure of the received RF power in the data portion of a received frame.
+Is a measure of the received RF power measured over the preamble of a received frame.
 Refer to 21.3.10 for the definition of RCPI.